apercival24/mgt4250spring2024/README.md

 ## Project Description
 ???
 LINK TO WHAT ???
-This is a repository for my MGT 4250 class project at Elon University
+This is a repository for my MGT 4250 class project at Elon University.

 ### Questions of interest
 How do pollution rates correlate with economic growth globally, and what implications might this have for environmental and public health policies?